 As you may have noticed, I included a couple of western animation that resembles that of Japanese animation which further proves my point that there’s literally no excuse.
-I am not saying that they HAVE to add a black anime character into every anime, what I am saying is that if they decide that they want to include a person of colour, they better get that shit right first time or don’t do it at all.
+I am not saying that they HAVE to add a black anime character into every anime, what I am saying is that if they decide that they WANT to include a person of color, they better get that shit right the first time or don’t do it at all.

 Thank you for reading.

 SIDE NOTE: My debut light novel Red Rapture: Born Blessed To Walk A Cursed Reality! preorder page as gone up!
 If you’re into things like Fullmetal Alchemist, HunterXHunter, or Naruto then this light novel is right up your alley!
 You can pre-order it now on Amazon Kindle, and if you do please leave a review when it comes out!!!!